Thomas Highgate: Execution

-Highgate was accused of desertion, and a Field General Court-Martial was arranged a few hours after he was discovered in the farm house.
+Highgate was accused of desertion, and a field general court-martial was arranged a few hours after he was discovered in the farm house.
 He was unable to call members of his battalion as witnesses as they had all been killed, captured or injured during the Battle of Mons.
-He also did not have an officer to call as witness, despite that being his right.
+He also did not have an officer to speak in his defence (a "prisoner's friend"), despite that being his right.
 Two days later, on 8 September, he was executed by a firing squad consisting of men from the 1st Battalion, Bedfordshire Regiment in the 15th Brigade.
 Highgate died at 7:07, 45 minutes after he himself found out about his guilty verdict.
 Aged 19, Highgate was the first British soldier to be executed for desertion on the Western Front, 35 days after the war began.

-Putkowski said that there may have been a "crisis of confidence" amongst senior officials in the army, who at the time of Highgate's trial had seen the deaths of 20,000 men from the British Expeditionary Force and many others wounded or missing.
+Putkowski said that there may have been a "crisis of confidence" amongst senior army officers, who at the time of Highgate's trial had seen the deaths of 20,000 men from the British Expeditionary Force and many others wounded or missing.
 Highgate's death was used as a disciplinary tool for the army.
 General Sir Horace Smith-Dorrien said that he "should be killed as publicly as possible".
 Men from the 1st Battalion, Cheshire Regiment and 1st Battalion, Dorset Regiment witnessed the execution in person.
-Highgate's death was also publicised in the army 'Routine Orders'.
+Highgate's death was also publicised in the army Routine Orders.
 According to the diary of General Smith-Dorrien, two men were executed on 7 September, one for plundering and another for desertion.
 Putkowski writes that the date must be a mistake on Smith-Dorrien's part, as the recorded execution was most likely Highgate, and there is no evidence of a man being shot for plundering on that day.
+Historians Cathryn Corns and John Hughes-Wilson noted that there was 'little doubt that he intended to desert' and being found in civilian clothing whilst his regiment was due to advance constituted proof that he intended 'to permanently avoid a military duty'.

 A notice in the Sidcup and District Times on 23 June 1916 reported that Highgate had been killed in 1915 and had fought with the East Surrey Regiment.
-Michael Hankins, a local historian in Sidcup, speculated that this report was incorrect because Highgate's family were attempting to change the truth.
+Michael Hankins, a local historian in Sidcup, speculated that this report was incorrect because Highgate's family were attempting to change the story.
 In Soldiers Died in the Great War (1921), Highgate is listed as having died of his wounds—Putkowski notes that this is unusual, as soldiers who had been executed by firing squad were not usually included in these volumes.

 Memorial

+Highgate was commemorated by the Commonwealth War Graves Commission on the La Ferté-sous-Jouarre memorial with other British soldiers who have no known grave.
+Also known as the Memorial to the Missing of the Marne, it was erected in 1928.